MadalinTheGrey/MaT_TitireziiZburatori/README.md

 /api/supplies/import
 ```

-- body: multipart/form-data containing either a json or a csv file with supplies that respect the form of a supply mentioned at the other POST route
+Imports supplies from the provided csv or json file, assuming that the format of the supplies follows the one used by the app.
+Only one file may be provided per request.

+- body: multipart/form-data containing the file to import from.
 - params: n/a
 - returns: json with "message" and "count" fields, the latter containing the number of supplies added.